pyIrina/Search_and_replace_words_progect/README.md

-Search and replace words in Microsoft Word
+Search and replace words in Microsoft Word.